HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/usingdominorestapi/administrationui.md

       The shape of data available is referred to as a schema.
 The schema is a JSON file in the design resources of the database.
 It gets created by a developer with Designer access to the NSF.

-      This creates the Alias.
-You can use this to access the database via the Domino REST API.
-One NSF can be available under more than one alias, such as with different security settings.
+      This creates an alias to the Schema.
+This, along with a Scope, provides access to the database via the Domino REST API.
+      One NSF can have multiple Schemas which is useful to provide different data sets or different levels of access to data.

       ![Create Database Form](../../assets/images/AddSchemaForm.PNG)